 —Michael Root, Professor of Systematic Theology, The Catholic University of America

 Ulrich L. Lehner

 (Dr. theol., University of Regensburg; Dr. phil. habil.
-(History), CEU Budapest) serves on the advisory board of the Journal of Religious History, the Journal of Baroque Studies, the Oxford Handbooks of Religion-Series, and the Institute for Baroque Studies in Malta.
+(History), CEU Budapest) is William K. Warren Foundation Professor of Theology at the University of Notre Dame and serves on the advisory board of the Journal of Religious History, the Journal of Baroque Studies, the Oxford Handbooks of Religion-Series, and the Institute for Baroque Studies in Malta.
 Lehner has written or edited 25 books, including Enlightened Monks: The German Benedictines, 1740-1803 (OUP 2011), The Catholic Enlightenment: The Forgotten History of a Global Movement (OUP 2016), God Is Not Nice: Rejecting Pop Culture Theology and Discovering the God Worth Living for (Ave Maria Press 2017), and (coeditor of) The Oxford Handbook of Early Modern Theology, 1600-1800 (OUP 2016).

 (PhD., Religious Studies, University of Virginia) is Associate Professor of Theology at Loyola University Maryland, author of Jesuit on the Roof of the World: Ippolito Desideri’s Mission to Tibet (OUP 2010), and co‐editor of John Duns Scotus: The Report of the Paris Lecture (Reportatio IV‐A) (Franciscan Institute Press, 2016).

 - Paul Richard Blum (Loyola University Maryland, Professor of Philosophy)

 - Jorge Cañizares-Esguerra (University of Texas at Austin, Professor of History)